spacetelescope/jwst/README.md

 Each `jwst` tag was released on PyPI on the date given in `Released`, and then subsequently installed into operations on the date given in `Ops Install`.
 Generally, new releases take six to eight weeks to be installed on Ops; complete reprocessing of the archive takes an additional four to six weeks.

-For more information on builds and timelines, see https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/jwst-operations-pipeline-build-information
+For more information on builds and timelines, see the `operations and pipeline build information <https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/jwst-operations-pipeline-build-information>`__ page on JDox.

 | jwst tag            | DMS build | SDP_VER  | CRDS_CONTEXT | Released   | Ops Install | Notes                                         |
 | ------------------- | --------- | -------- | ------------ | ---------- | ----------- | --------------------------------------------- |